robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 The first time that Person X used the internet to communicate with her fellow activists, she did so using unencrypted HTTP.
 The government was monitoring her network traffic, and was able to record the websites that she visited, the passwords that she used, and the messages that she sent.
 The government used her passwords to impersonate her online, and were able to destroy the activist cell that she had been a part of.
 Once the government had seen enough, they arrested Person X and threw her in jail for reeducation.

 Person X did not learn much about the dangers of freedom while she was in jail.
 However, she did learn a lot about encryption and HTTPS.
 When she was released she joined a new activist group, and she started making sure to only communicate with her new comrades over encrypted HTTPS.
 Of course, the government and secret police were still monitoring Person X's network, but thanks to HTTPS they could no longer read the contents of any of her messages.
-However, they could still see the IP addresses of the servers that she was accessing, thanks to her IP packet headers.
+However, they could still read her IP packet headers, and see the IP addresses of the servers that she was accessing.
 They noticed that many of these IP addresses belonged to servers known to be hosting seditious material, and began blocking her access to them.
 Snooping on Person X's browsing destinations also alerted the government to the existence of several new activist servers that it hadn't previously known about.

 Person X was frustrated and alone.
 Then one day a friend told here about the Tor network, and snuck her a USB stick containing a copy of the Tor browser.
 Person X started to use Tor to browse the internet, and was able to securely access banned websites once again.
 Even though the government had not stopped monitoring Person X's internet connection, Tor prevented them from seeing the IP addresses of the servers that she was accessing.
 The government no longer knew whether Person X was accessing harmless distractions that might help keep her downtrodden, or whether she was back to her old, troublemaking ways.